staceycatherine/Final_Project/README.md

 #### Database Storage: AWS, Postgres
 #### Machine Learning: SciKit Learn Library, Tensorflow
 #### Dashboard: We plan to use Heroku, Bootstrap CSS, HTML, JS for our dashboard with interactive elements/maps included in Tableau and potentially the website as well.
 The interactive elements will allow the user to view the veteran population, historical and predicted, based on geographical location.

+##### Contributions: We choose to work and present as a group, with each of us contributing equal time and effort.
+We acknowledge that this will result in a group grade for this final project.